 Financial emergencies — we’ve all been there, and they usually come at the worst possible time.
-Maybe you just had your hours cut at work and that’s when your kitchen plumbing decides to call it quits.
-Or you finally finished paying off a debt, only to have your car break down.
+Maybe you just had your hours cut at work and that’s also when your kitchen plumbing decides to call it quits.
+Or you finally finished paying off debt, only to have your car break down.

-Life often doesn’t seem fair, but you can safeguard yourself against financial stressors by planning ahead.
+Life’s curveballs are stressful, but you can safeguard yourself against financial stressors by planning ahead.
 That’s where emergency funds come in.
 When you set cash aside, you’re essentially buying yourself freedom from future worry.

 And you can build an emergency fund for yourself.
 Here’s everything you need to know to get it done: